 3. Pirastro Goldflex Rosin For Violin

 Pirastro has a well-deserved status as one of the best makers of orchestral strings and associated products.
 Rosin, in fact, is one among them.
-Founded in Italy in the late 1700s, soon after they relocated to Germany.
+Founded in Italy in the late 1700s, and soon after it relocated to Germany.
 The business remains to be family-run.

 Dedicated to quality…

-They’ve become one among, if not the biggest sellers of orchestral strings in the world.
+They’ve become one of the biggest sellers of orchestral strings in the world.
 Their strings, as with all their products, are focused on quality.
 This violin rosin is a wonderful product that has to be considered top-of-the-line.

 Made for violins…

 It is particular rosin that’s suitable for the bows for violin, viola, and cello.
 Within the manufacturing process of Pirastro Goldflex Rosin, very small flecks of gold are included in the mixing of the Rosin.